WE SET HIGHER STANDARDS

 Stretching has been used for hundreds of years as a form of body modification.
 This art is so ancient that it is intertwined with the very evolution of humankind.
 Today, stretching remains popular, especially in the earlobes, but we can find stretched piercings in many other areas of the body.
 Here are some tips and several methods to stretch your piercing in the best way.

 If you lack patience and stretch the skin too quickly, a blowout can occur.
 A blowout happens when the pressure on the stretched skin becomes too great.
 As a result, an external bulge of skin forms.
-If a blowout forms, the most important thing is to change to a thinner piece of jewelry and massage the skin.
+If a blowout forms, the most important thing is to change to a thinner piece of jewellery and massage the skin.
 Once the piercing has healed, begin stretching again from the opposite side, "pushing" the excess tissue back inward.